Memory Allocator

 #![allow(unused)] fn main() { #[global_allocator] pub static TALLOC: Talloc = Talloc::new(); }

-There are 2 functions to initialize memory regions of the primary and backup allocators.
+The following functions initialize the memory regions of the primary and backup allocators.

 | function | description |